JayCrlt/GitHub_Tutorial/Git+R.md

 ```

 You might like to change it slightly, using Petal.Length instead of Sepal.Length.
 Or maybe you might just want to change the colors.
+Do some changes or built a new plot if you want to amaze your mates.

+Then, you will save your script as usual.